 For further information about AFCA please visit their website www.afca.org.au

 Step 4.
 Other

-If the issue does not fall within FOS rules, you may submit a dispute or difference for arbitration in accordance with and subject to the Institute of Arbitrators and Mediators of Australia Expedited Commercial Arbitration Rules, and, to the extent permitted under those rules, the Arbitrator will be a person recommended by the New South Wales Chapter of the Institute of Arbitrators and Mediators of Australia.
+If the issue does not fall within AFCA rules, you may submit a dispute or difference for arbitration in accordance with and subject to the Institute of Arbitrators and Mediators of Australia Expedited Commercial Arbitration Rules, and, to the extent permitted under those rules, the Arbitrator will be a person recommended by the New South Wales Chapter of the Institute of Arbitrators and Mediators of Australia.